Eliza1494/database_automation/README.md

   - Food/Drinking Places (“7223”)
   - Repair/Maintenance (“811”)

+&nbsp;

-  - Download info for OK, TN, AL, GA about companies in the same NAICS codes.
+Download info for OK, TN, AL, GA about companies in the same NAICS codes.
   - Merge all the data extracted and create tables for each of the business codes, and remove the unnecessary columns
   - Filter out companies that have website from companies that do not